-5 tips to motivate you to study over the Christmas holidays
+5 tips to motivate you to study over the holidays

-I am in my final year of university and over the past 6 or 7 years, I have always had to study over the Christmas holidays.
+I am in my final year of university and over the past 6 or 7 years, I have always had to study over the holidays.
 Whether it be revising for January school exams or writing university assignments, the work never seems to go away.
-Christmas time is such a joyful time of the year and there are so many distractions which sometimes make it almost impossible to study.
+Holidays are such a joyful time of the year and there are so many distractions which sometimes make it almost impossible to study.
 If this is a problem you’re facing, I hope the following tips help you out and give you some motivation.

 1) Get in the right mindset

-It’s so hard to work over Christmas because Christmas is generally supposed to be a fun time of year and studying is sometimes anything but that.
-However, if you have a mindset of ‘I should be having fun over Christmas’ and ‘studying is not fun’, you will never get round to opening your books.
-You need to remember that the Christmas holidays may not be extremely fun 24/7 and that’s ok.
+It’s so hard to work over the holidays because they are generally supposed to be a fun time of year and studying is sometimes anything but that.
+However, if you have a mindset of ‘I should be having fun over the holiday’ and ‘studying is not fun’, you will never get round to opening your books.
+You need to remember that the holidays may not be extremely fun 24/7 and that’s ok.
 You will have plenty of enjoyable moments but you will also have moments when you simply have to grit your teeth and power through that essay that you don’t want to write.
 You can also try changing your mindset by adopting a more positive attitude towards studying.
 Think about how fortunate you are to have an education and to be expanding your knowledge by learning new things.
 Think about how happy your future self will be when the holidays are over and you know you have made an effort to work hard.
 Try starting with the topics and tasks that you enjoy and find interesting to give you some motivation.

 2) Use the people around you as motivation